microsoft/azureconfidentialledger-app-samples/insurance-app/README.md

 ### Valid decision

-A decision to an incident is valid if it is processed by a valid appraiser against a valid policy
+A decision to an incident is valid if it is processed by a valid processor against a valid policy

 ### Valid policy

 A policy must be valid when the incident is assigned a case number.

-### Valid appraiser
+### Valid processor

-A appraiser must be valid at the time of submission of the decision.
+A processor must be valid at the time of submission of the decision.

-## Roles

-### Underwriter
-Can add user and policy
-Can update appraiser attestation

-### Appraiser
-Registers with attestation for key
-Signs (?) (decision, incidentFingerprint, policyFingerprint) for ledger

-### Auditor
-Can read ledger to check that txids from client submission to decision were valid (so checking relevant states)

 ## Processes

-### Appraiser registration
+### Processor registration
-- Appraiser: Submits attestation for signing key
+- Processor: Submits attestation for signing key
-  - ACL: if valid attestation and matches underwriter's, then add as user
+  - ACL: if valid attestation and matches stored, then add as user

-### Underwriter appraiser update
+### Processor attestation update
-- Appraiser: Submit new attestation measurement
+- Admin: Submit new attestation measurement
-  - If attestation has changed, remove the `appraiser` role from all users
+  - Clear all existing processors if update changes attestation

 ### Incident claim

+- Processor registers with ACL
+  - ACL: if attestation validates, then store key as valid processor

 - Client: submits incident fingerprint to ACL, receives back case number, and current policy
-  - ACL maps case number to metadata (policy fingerprint and incident fingerprint)
+  - ACL maps case number to metadata (policy and incident fingerprint)
-- Client: submits incident, case number and policy to a appraiser container (load balanced and run by insurance company)
+- Client: submits incident, case number and policy to a processor container (load balanced and run by insurance company)
-- Appraiser: reaches decision, submits to ACL attested: case number, incident and policy fingerprints and decision
+- Processor: reaches decision, submits to ACL case number, incident and policy fingerprints and decision
   - ACL stores case decision if the processing service and policy is valid, and there has not been a previously submitted decision.
 - Client polls for result of decision.

-### Claim resolution

-Store that client claim has been paid in ledger?

 ## Design constraints